 Mary had become Queen of England in 1553, and she had married Philip of Spain in July 1554.
 She was at 37 years old at the time, and that was considered to be near the end of her childbearing age.
 So if she wanted to have children, and she did desperately, she would need to have them soon.
 By September of that same year, one of the Queen’s physicians confirmed that was ‘probably’ with child.
-Naturally, at the time they had no means of confirming the news in the early stages of the pregnancy.
+Naturally, at the time, they had no means of confirming the news in the early stages of the pregnancy.

 Mary was overcome with joy.
 Public rejoicing would have to wait until she had felt the child move, as per tradition.
 This happened at the end of November.
 She wrote to her cousin and father-in-law, ‘As for that which I carry in my belly, I declare it to be alive and with great humility thank God for His great goodness shown to me’.
 She was experiencing morning sickness, her belly was growing, and she had felt the child move.
 There was no reason to think she was not pregnant.
 Philip had his doubts, however.
 Mary needed this baby, securing the kingdom was her ultimate goal.
 Around Easter Mary withdrew from the public for her lying-in at Hampton Court.
 By 30 April rumours had spread that she had given birth to a son.
-The rumours proved not be true.
+The rumours proved not to be true.
 The due date was revised, but it was maintained that she was definitely pregnant.
 By May letters were prepared to announce the arrival of a child.

-By August Mary had to face the truth, there would be no baby.
+By August, Mary had to face the truth; there would be no baby.
 She left Hampton Court on 4 August.
 Mary must have been in despair and humiliated.
 There is a possibility that she was pregnant and miscarried, but it was probably a false pregnancy.
 To make matters worse, Philip left for the Low Countries, and any possibility of fathering a child was removed.
 She would have to wait for his return.